wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 that deviate more than 4 Median Absolute Deviations (MAD) from the average by any metric.

-If you nned to adjust this behavior, modify the `compute_stratified_metrics_filter_args` section in the configuration file.
+If you need to adjust this behavior, modify the `compute_stratified_metrics_filter_args` section in the configuration file.
 Any parameters added to this section are transferred to the `compute_stratified_metrics_filter()` function.
 For example, you can use the `metric_threshold` dictionary to specify individual thresholds for some metrics.